 Touro Synagogue, and the larger Jewish community in New Orleans, has responded with open arms to its first senior, female rabbi.
 Rabbi Berk brings a fresh perspective, a keen intellect, a pervasive sense of humor, and a compassionate heart to her role as the spiritual leader of Touro’s congregation.
 Her energetic leadership heralds a new and exciting chapter in Touro’s history.

 The Touro Congregation has always been blessed by its cantors, who have led worship, shaped liturgy, and taught and inspired both children and adults.
-Especially notable have been the contributions of Cantor Steven Dubov, z”l, Cantor Jordan Franzel, Cantor Seth Warner, Cantor Billy Tiep, and Cantor Jason Kaufman.
+Especially notable have been the contributions of Cantor Steven Dubov, z”l, Cantor Jordan Franzel, Cantor Seth Warner, Cantor Billy Tiep, Cantor Jason Kaufman, Cantor Jamie Marx.
 Each one helped further develop our musical program and enhanced our congregational offerings through our choir, Jazz Fest Shabbat Worship, educational program, and daily congregational life.
-Our new cantor, Cantor Jamie Marx is sure to add his own unique flavor to our services and programming.
-We welcome him, his wife Anna, and young daughter Ellie to New Orleans and to Touro Synagogue.
+Our new cantor, Cantor David Mintz is sure to add his own unique flavor to our services and programming.

 The History of Touro Synagogue’s Holocaust Scroll